Armed suspect shot by NYPD at Bronx subway station in 3rd police-involved shooting of the day

-KINGSBRIDGE, The Bronx (WABC) -- A man carrying a weapon was shot by police at a subway station in the Bronx on Thursday night.
+KINGSBRIDGE, The Bronx (WABC) -- A man allegedly threatening officers with a gun was shot by police at a subway station in the Bronx.

-The shooting happened at the West 231st Street subway station in the Kingsbridge section.
+The shooting happened on the platform at the West 231st Street subway station in the Kingsbridge section around 8 p.m.
+Thursday.

-Police responded to a call of a person with a firearm at the location.
+Police responded to a call of a person acting erratically and waving a gun at a crowd of people which included children at 238th Street.

 RELATED: Eyewitness News is tracking crime and safety across New York City and in your neighborhood